|

 from the ‘Aggressor Forces’ during Exercise ‘Bristle Cone’ at Fort Irwin, CA,

-caliber submachine gun (commonly referred to as the ‘Grease Gun’).
-The
+submachine gun (commonly referred to as the ‘grease gun’).
+The Soldier on the

 |